Congress Returns to Pre-Election Budget Showdown

 - Bipartisan Child Welfare Reform: The Senate may take up a House-passed bill designed to strengthen families by providing federal support for substance abuse treatment, mental-health services, and in-home parenting programs — to allow parents or other relatives to get the help they need to safely care for their children.
 The bill, the Family First Prevention Services Act (HR 5456, S 3065), is the subject of a September 6 op-ed in the Washington Post signed by the Chair and Ranking Member of both the House and Senate tax committees.

 - Unionizing Nonprofit University Workers: Graduate students at Columbia University and other private, nonprofit universities have the right to organize unions and engage in collective bargaining, the National Labor Relations Board ruled last month.
 The ruling reverses a 2004 decision holding that graduate students have a primarily academic relationship with the university.
-The NLRB now finds that those earning a degree while working at a school have a dual role as students and employees and the former decision “deprived an entire category of workers of the protections of the [law] without a
+The NLRB now finds that those earning a degree while working at a school have a dual role as students and employees and the former decision “deprived an entire category of workers of the protections of the [law]

 - State Auto-Enroll IRA Rules: The U.S. Department of Labor issued final rules last month authorizing states to create programs requiring employers to automatically enroll employees in Individual Retirement Accounts (IRAs) when the employer doesn’t provide a retirement savings plan.
 Individual workers retain the right to opt out of the program.
 Eight states have enacted auto-enroll mandates, but concern over whether the federal retirement security law preempted state action reportedly has discouraged other states from legislating in the area.